Alternative Ranger Builds Mod18

 The Stance Switching Warden is a good build for live content with a lot of control and area effects, as the Melee Warden dps output plummets when having to dodge and reposition a lot.

-The Hunter Trapper and Hunter Ranged are fun builds to use, maybe not in the hardest content.
+The Hunter Trapper and Hunter Ranged are fun builds to use, maybe not in TOMM.
 I thought I should put them out there as the rotations I gave are reasonably smooth and fun in practice.

 This article is mostly aimed at NWO players with level 80 Rangers who are a bit bored with the usual shtick: Encounter + 4 Storm Strikes.
-The alternative builds I will discuss here are not as competitive as the usual melee build (except one in a special case), but they are fun to play, especially during content like Master Expeditions, where some degree of novelty is probably welcome.
+The alternative builds I will discuss here are not as competitive as the usual melee build (except in a special cases), but they are fun to play, especially during content like Master/Warden/Fragment Expeditions, Heroic Encounters, where some degree of novelty is probably welcome.
 Also, if you are a developer, I’ve included some suggestions at the end of each section.
 Hopefully, they’ll be helpful for the next patches / modules.

 Stance Switching Warden